-Crested Gecko hatchlings won’t eat until they’ve shed (and eaten) their skin for the first time.
+21. Crested Gecko hatchlings won’t eat until they’ve shed (and eaten) their skin for the first time.

-These little guys prefer to be active at night rather than during the day.
+They prefer to be active at night rather than during the day.

 As you can see, there’s a lot more to the Crested Gecko than just being super cute.
 These little guys also have a fascinating history and many unique aspects that make them a fun pet to have.
 If you think you might enjoy one, you’ll find them to be quite chill and easy to care for—and now you can impress your family and friends with your in-depth knowledge about your new friend!